mwarning/KadNode/misc/implementation.md

 5. To every IP address, a TLS session is established.
 If it succeeds, the IP is verified.
 6. The verified IP addresses are based back from KadNode to the browser who establishes an HTTPS session to access a website.

 Disclaimer: This is not the best way to implement DNS utilizing a Distributed Hash Table (DHT).
 The BitTorrent Mainline DHT only returns IP address (with port) as response to queries.
-KadNode then does a extra verification step.
+KadNode then does an extra verification step.
 A better way would be to be able to store and retrieve signed IP addresses via the DHT.
 But that would require to modify the current DHT.

 ## About Announcement

 An announcement is done every 20 minutes.
 The lifetime of those entries on other peer is expected to be around 15 minutes.
 Search results will be cached for about 20 minutes.
 If a lookup is done after 10 minutes after the search has been started, the search will be restarted and the cached results will be returned.

 ## Components